Insights, Tips, and Tales

 If weeds are already visible, choose herbicides that are labeled safe for your specific grass type.
 St. Augustine is more sensitive than Bermuda or Zoysia, so always double-check the label or ask a pro.

 Wet, compacted lawns attract nutsedge and other weeds.
-Aerating and leveling low spots can reduce weed-friendly environments.
+Aerating, leveling low spots, and testing your soil’s pH balance can all reduce weed-friendly environments.

 4. When to Call a Lawn Care Pro for Expert Lawn Treatments and Weed Control